AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

 units in the project.
 Pragma ``Warnings Off`` can be specified for an entity to suppress all warnings related to this entity.

+Additionally, aspect ``Warnings Off`` on a static stand-alone constant object can be used to suppress warnings about unreachable code due to a "statically disabled" condition of an IF statement.
+This is useful when using configuration constants, which may trigger spurious warnings about unreachable code.

+A "statically disabled" condition which evaluates to Value is either:

+* a static stand-alone constant when it is of a boolean type, has aspect ``Warnings Off`` and its initial value evaluates to Value

+* a *relational_operator* where one operand is static stand-alone constant with aspect ``Warnings Off``, the other operand is a literal of the corresponding type and the operator evaluates to Value

+* an ``and`` or ``and then`` operators when:

+  * Value is True and both operands are statically disabled conditions that evaluate to True

+  * Value is False and at least one operand is a statically disabled condition that evaluates to False

+* an ``or`` or ``or else`` operators when:

+  * Value is True and at least one operand is a statically disabled condition that evaluates to True

+  * Value is False and both operands are statically disabled conditions that evaluate to False

+* a *not* operator when the right operand is a statically disabled condition that evaluates to the negation of Value

 Pragma ``Warnings`` can also take a first argument of ``GNATprove`` to specify that it applies only to |GNATprove|.
 For example, the previous example can be modified to use these refined pragma ``Warnings``: